moise-mulungu/mixed-react-projects/project-info/teamdm/tech/vs-code-keyboard-shortcuts/shortcuts.md

 `Ctrl+D` Add selection to next Find match
 `Ctrl+K Ctrl+D` Move last selection to next Find match

-(done)DM: todoMM: add: Renaming a variable: right-click on variable, select "Rename Symbol" (done)DM: todoMM: great!
-Put a "!!!" or some symbol to indicate which you find most useful, and which you intend to learn first.
-I'm putting DMLikes next to the ones I like (that I don't already know and use.
-I already have learned to use a lot of these).

 ## explorer
 !!! `ctrl-E` show the current file in the explorer